adrianliz/adidas-java-coding-challenge-2022/README.md

 - The priority sale service uses [OAuth2 client credentials flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow) to access internal protected resources through the public gateway.

+- A user (adiClub or not) only can be registered once to the priority sale.

+  She/he only will receive one email with the confirmation of the subscription.

 # Architecture diagram

 ![architecture.svg](/docs/architecture.svg)